romainaugier/OpenViewer/README.md

 vcpkg install glfw3:x64-windows
 ```

+[Robin Map](https://github.com/Tessil/robin-map) and [PyString](https://github.com/imageworks/pystring) are installed with [OpenImageIO](https://github.com/OpenImageIO/oiio) and [OpenColorIO](https://github.com/AcademySoftwareFoundation/OpenColorIO) so they don't need to be installed via command-line.

 Once all the dependencies are built, you can run the build script.
 If you run into a *permission denied* on Linux, use the ```chmod +x``` command with the script name.
 If you already have vcpkg installed somewhere, you can pass the toolchain file to CMake with -DCMAKE_TOOLCHAIN_FILE="D:/path/to/vcpkg.cmake".